richchapler/AzureSolutionsDocumentation/docs/AI_Deploy.md

 * "All keys must be stored in Key Vault"

 ## Proposed Solution
-* Custom Skillset API: Use a Function App to instantiate a simple API for use with AI Search, custom skillset
-* Deployment Application: Use a combination of API and SDK to create data source, index, skillset, indexer, and synonym map
+* Deployment Application: Prepare for automated deployment of a multi-source index (and skillset, indexer, synonym map)
 * Source Control: Create a pull request in a DevOps repo
+* Custom Skillset API (Bonus Exercise): Use a Function App to instantiate a simple API for use with AI Search, custom skillset

 ## Solution Requirements
 * [AI Search](https://azure.microsoft.com/en-us/products/search)